anebz/cloud/Certifications/aws_machine_learning_specialty.md

 * Extract key phrases, entities, sentiment, language, syntax detection, topics and document classificaction
 * Can train on own data

+Supports custom entity recognition model to identify new entity types not supported as one of the preset generic entity types.
+Better solution than using regex or string matching.

 #### Translate

 * Deep learning for translation